skyvers/skyve/README.md

 By incorporating and integrating a range of other open-source technologies to handle persistence, rich UI, security, navigation, reporting, jobs, content, spatial, mobile integration; Skyve provides a platform with all the technology specific areas required to support the Skyve standard for enterprise applications.

-Skyve also provides sophisticated validation and a high-level API so that you can build powerful enterprise SaaS solutions today.
+Skyve also provides sophisticated validation and a high-level API so that you can build powerful enterprise SaaS solutions.

 At any time, branch out into "traditional" development without restriction, but will all the benefits of the API and integrated platform.

-Skyve supports spatial concepts natively with MySQL, SQL Server and H2 - Oracle and Postgres coming soon.
+Skyve supports spatial concepts natively with MySQL, SQL Server, Postgres and H2 - Oracle is in beta.
 Otherwise, pretty much anything supported by Hibernate should work (but we haven’t tested them all!).

 For more details on the framework and its capabilities, please check out the platform homepage - [www.skyve.org](https://skyve.org/).